 Strikingly’s intuitive website editor allows you to easily incorporate this tool into your own site.
-With over 3 million users all over the world, the platform aims to make it easier for small businesses and startups to implement marketing strategies including the use of countdown timers seamlessly through its built-in app store.
+With over 3 million users all over the world, the platform aims to make it easier for small businesses and startups to implement marketing strategies including the use of countdown stopwatches seamlessly through its built-in app store.

 If you’re looking to build excitement for an upcoming event such as a concert, seminar or festival, you can use an online ticketing service such as Eventbrite to manage ticket sales and promotions.
 Connect this to your Strikingly website by adding the Eventbrite countdown widget.